tetherless-world/sdd/about.md

 ## Acknowledgments

 This work is supported by
-* the National Institute of Environmental Health Sciences (NIEHS) Award 0255-0236-4609 / 1U2CES026555-01,
+* The National Institute of Environmental Health Sciences (NIEHS) Award 0255-0236-4609 / 1U2CES026555-01
-* IBM Research AI through the AI Horizons Network,
+* IBM Research AI through the AI Horizons Network
-* the Gates Foundation through the Healthy Birth, Growth, and Development knowledge integration (HBGDki) project, and
+* The Gates Foundation through the Healthy Birth, Growth, and Development knowledge integration (HBGDki) project
-* the CAPES Foundation Senior Internship Program Award 88881.120772 / 2016-01.
+* The CAPES Foundation Senior Internship Program Award 88881.120772 / 2016-01

 We acknowledge the members of the Tetherless World Constellation (TWC) at Rensellaer Polytechnic Institute (RPI) for their contributions, including
-* Jason Liang,
+* Jason Liang
-* Yue (Robin) Liu,
+* Yue (Robin) Liu
-* Katherine Chastain,
+* Katherine Chastain
-* Rebecca Cowan, and
+* Rebecca Cowan
-* Oshani Seneveratne.
+* Oshani Seneveratne